tduffy000/learn-systems/io/epoll/README.md

 # `epoll`
-The `epoll` interface is a Linux-only successor to the `poll` interface, which are event-handling loops responsible for watching a set of registered file descriptors to determine if they are ready for I/O operations.
+The `epoll` interface is a Linux-only successor to the `poll` interface, which is a responsible for watching a set of registered file descriptors to determine if they are ready for I/O operations.
+This allows for async I/O.

-`epoll` creates an instance (a file descriptor) that is responsible for watching a set of file descriptors that have been registered with it to see if they are ready for IO.
-This event based strategy << >>.

 This interface became useful with the advent of modern servers which are responsible for monitoring many file descriptors (representing active TCP connections) and only doing work when one of them has written data to the listener (which is a semi-frequent occurrence).
 Recall, the work we did in [the TCP networking module](../../../networking/layer_4/tcp/).
-Then, we recieve _n_ events when asking what work should be done, but modifying the watched file descriptors is an _O(1)_ operation.
+Then, we receive _n_ events when asking what work should be done, but modifying the watched file descriptors is an _O(1)_ operation.
 A great discussion of this problem can be found on the [C10K problem page](http://www.kegel.com/c10k.html).

 The `epoll` instance is creating using, either `epoll_create` or `epoll_create1` which both make use of [`do_epoll_create`](https://github.com/torvalds/linux/blob/9f4ad9e425a1d3b6a34617b8ea226d56a119a717/fs/eventpoll.c#L1951).
 This `epoll` instance contains an internal Red-Black tree containing [`epitem`](https://github.com/torvalds/linux/blob/9f4ad9e425a1d3b6a34617b8ea226d56a119a717/fs/eventpoll.c#L136) nodes for the watched file descriptors.

 # `libc` Wrapper

-In Rust, first we steal a macro from [`mio`]() which makes wrapping `libc` system calls easier and safer by wrapping them in `std::io::Result` objects.
+In Rust, first we steal a macro from [`mio`](https://github.com/tokio-rs/mio/blob/1667a7027382bd43470bc43e5982531a2e14b7ba/src/sys/unix/mod.rs#L5) which makes wrapping `libc` system calls easier and safer by wrapping them in `std::io::Result` objects.

 ```rust
 macro_rules! syscall {